redbrogdon/github_reporter/DESIGN.md

 ## 6. Data Models

 The application will leverage the existing data models provided by the `github` package.
-This includes classes such as `PullRequest`, `User`, `Issue`, and `Comment` to represent the data fetched from the GitHub API.
+This includes classes such as `PullRequest`, `User`, and `Comment` to represent the data fetched from the GitHub API.
 This avoids redefining models and ensures consistency with the API client.
+New `Issue` and `Reactions` models have been created to represent closed issues and their reactions.

 ## 7. Testing